TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 7.1.
 [Augmented Reality extension](#ar-integration)

 ## What is this <a name="description"></a>
 **Simple 3D** is an extension by [Vadik1](https://scratch.mit.edu/users/Vadik1) meant to enable creation of GPU accelerated 3D projects.
-It is is not designed for making graphically complex 3D projects (for that, see [Pen+ v7](https://github.com/TurboWarp/extensions/pull/1377) and [WebGL2](https://github.com/TurboWarp/extensions/discussions/378) extensions, both with programmable shaders) and instead it's main focus is allowing people to create 3D projects easily and quickly.
+It is not designed for making graphically complex 3D projects (for that, see [Pen+ v7](https://github.com/TurboWarp/extensions/pull/1377) and [WebGL2](https://github.com/TurboWarp/extensions/discussions/378) extensions, both with programmable shaders) and instead it's main focus is allowing people to create 3D projects easily and quickly.
 Nevertheless, despite lack of programmable shaders, it is still quite powerful.
 It covers the wide range of usages from something as high level as making an [AR project in less than 20 blocks](#ar-example) with models loaded from OBJ files, to something more low level like doing all the calculations on CPU and streaming transformed polygons every frame (like [Pen+](https://extensions.turbowarp.org/obviousAlexC/penPlus.js)).
 And of course everything in-between.

-It could also be useful for making certain kinds of 2D projects, thanks to it's ability to render large quantities of similar objects with instancing (e.g particles), construct 2D meshes out of triangles, rendering into textures allowing multi-pass rendering and more advanced clipping than [Clipping &amp; Blending](https://extensions.turbowarp.org/Xeltalliv/clippingblending.js) extension.
+It could also be useful for making certain kinds of 2D projects, thanks to it's ability to render large quantities of similar objects with instancing (e.g. particles), construct 2D meshes out of triangles, rendering into textures allowing multi-pass rendering and more advanced clipping than [Clipping &amp; Blending](https://extensions.turbowarp.org/Xeltalliv/clippingblending.js) extension.
 It can be used for 2D image processing that can for example later be used as costumes using [Skins](https://extensions.turbowarp.org/Lily/Skins.js) extension.
 It's support of vertex weights and indices can be used for skeletal animation of 2D characters with deforming body parts rather than using rigid images, or even for smoothly extending UI elements.

 ## How it works <a name="main-concepts"></a>
 Scratch has a background layer, a video layer, a pen layer and a sprite layer.
 This extension adds another layer - simple3D between video and pen layers. **High quality pen mode also affects it.**

 The key concepts in this extension are the meshes and transformations.

-Meshes store a 3D model data and can be drawn.
-They are kind of like costumes in stamp-based project.
-That is, if you want to make a project that draws many copies of some costume in different locations using stamps, you will only have 1 costume, store all the locations in a list in whatever format you consider appropriate, and every frame you will clear the screen and re-stamp that costume in all the locations from a list.
+Meshes store the 3D model data and can be drawn.
+They are kind of like costumes in a stamp-based project.
+That is, if you want to make a project that draws many copies of some costume in different locations using stamps, you will only have 1 costume, store all the locations in a list in whatever format you consider appropriate, and every frame you will clear the screen and re-stamp that costume in all the locations from the list.

 It works the same way with this extension.
 If you have 10 identical 3D boxes, you will only create one mesh.
 Then every frame, first clear the screen, and after that loop over the list, for each box, setting up the correct transformation and drawing that one mesh.